GIgako19929/tron-tvl-list/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us by sending an email to security@example.com.
-We will respond to your report within 48 hours.
+To report a security vulnerability, please send an email to security@tron-tvl-list.com.
+We will review the report and respond within 5 business days.

-Please follow responsible disclosure practices when reporting vulnerabilities.
-This means giving us a reasonable amount of time to address the issue before making any information about it public.
+Please follow responsible disclosure guidelines when reporting vulnerabilities.
+Do not publicly disclose the vulnerability until we have had a chance to address it.